SI Information for Faculty

-We are currently located in General Classroom South (GS), room 223.
-Please refer students to this location for any Supplemental Instruction, tutoring, learning community or overall retention issues.
-We are always ready to provide exceptional guidance to our students, faculty and staff.
+We are located in General Classroom South (GS), room 223.
+Please refer students to this location for any Supplemental Instruction, tutoring, or overall academic support issues.
+We are always ready to provide exceptional guidance to our students, faculty, and staff.

-First, we need to identify the need for SI in your course (it must be a "high risk course" in which you have a large enrollment and a low rate of students successfully completing the course).
-If your course meets these criteria and ALL instructors teaching this particular course are interested in SI, contact Ronald R. Johnson (firstname.lastname@example.org)
+First, we need to identify the need for SI in your course (it must be a "traditionally challenging" or "high-risk course" in which you have a large enrollment and a high DFW rate).
+If your course meets these criteria and ALL instructors teaching this particular course are interested in SI, contact Guy Andrew Burns

-- Our next step will be to determine whether we have funding to provide SI for your course.
+- Our next step will be to determine whether we have the resources necessary to provide SI for your course.